stormpath/stormpath.github.io/source/python/quickstart/index.markdown

     })

-Stormpath Accounts have several basic fields (`given_name`, `surname`, `email`, etc...), but also support variable JSON data through the `custom_data` field.
+Stormpath Accounts have several basic fields (`given_name`, `surname`, `email`, etc...), but also support storing custom JSON data through the `custom_data` field.

 {% docs note %}
 The required fields are: `given_name`, `surname`, `email`, and `password`.